- Software Download

 The hardware requirements for Sierra Chart depends upon what you are doing with it.
 Most desktop/laptop/notebook/subnotebook systems can run Sierra Chart without any difficulty including the Microsoft Surface Pro.

-The following hardware specifications, are very much recommended for a fast system: 16 GB RAM, quad core CPU, and SSD (solid-state drive).
-A solid-state storage device (SSD) is strongly recommended.
+The following hardware specifications, are very much recommended for a fast system: 16 GB RAM, minimum of 4 core CPU, and a SSD (solid-state drive).
+A dedicated solid-state drive with just Sierra Chart installed to it is strongly recommended.
+For the threading capabilities of Sierra Chart, refer to Performance Features.

 If you find that you have performance problems with Sierra Chart, then refer to the High CPU Usage | Inactive User Interface | Long Time to Load Chart Data | Charts Reloading Often page.

 You can also run multiple instances of Sierra Chart to distribute CPU load among them.
-In this particular case you will want even more than four cores for your CPU.
+In this particular case you will want to have as many CPU cores as you can get.

 Fast Update lets you update an installed copy of Sierra Chart very quickly.
 This is the preferred method of updating.